DiPS-Digital-Peer-Initiative/mind-matters-24/_events/reel-making.markdown

 participants: 4 - 5 per school / college

-description: A short-video competition where participants craft 30–60-second reels centered on a mental-health topic, demonstrating storytelling flair, visual innovation, and accessibility, with an emphasis on positive, constructive messaging.
+description: A short-video competition where participants craft 30–60-second reels centred on a mental health topic, demonstrating storytelling flair, visual innovation, and accessibility, with an emphasis on positive, constructive messaging.

 registration_link: https://entrar.in/cd273632523539f0110095199b821c3c/onlineRegistrationConclave/3
 ---